When the crater growled with anger,

 as anything but a wound to bandage.

 To wrap up in morbid words and

 it used to cradle.

 When again the birds sing,

-and the wind blows life into the earth,
+and a new wind blows life into the earth,

 a stem will break the surface.

 I’m sure you’ll notice